Negotiators release $118 billion border bill as Trump presses GOP to tank it

 For several months Oklahoma Republican Sen. Jim Lankford, Connecticut Democratic Sen. Chris Murphy and Arizona Independent Sen. Kyrsten Sinema have worked on a plan to address the record number of migrants crossing the U.S.-Mexico border.

-Senate Majority Leader Chuck Schumer said Sunday that he plas to move the bill this week, with a key vote on Wednesday.
-"Senators must shut out the noise from those who want this agreement to fail for their own political agendas," Schumer wrote.
+Schumer said Sunday that he plans to move the bill this week, with a key vote on Wednesday.
+"Senators must shut out the noise from those who want this agreement to fail for their own political agendas," Schumer wrote in a statement.

 The bill is not the type of comprehensive immigration legislation that Congress considered but failed to advance more than a decade ago.
 Instead, negotiators focused their time on addressing the discreet problems facing border officials and border towns as record numbers of migrants continue to cross the U.S. border with Mexico.